Matthew 13:3

 He came to His hometown and began teaching them in their synagogue, so that they were astonished, and said, “Where did this man get this wisdom and these miraculous powers?

-Their synagogue.
 It was his hometown but it was not his synagogue.
-It was their synagogue and they did not receive him.
-This was the last time Matthew mentioned Jesus teaching in a synagogue.
+Matthew notes it was their synagogue and they did not receive him.
+This was the last time Matthew mentions Jesus teaching in a synagogue.

 Matthew 13:55